bctnry/flowmark/docs/manual.md

 Flowmark is largely text-oriented, but there are times when numeric or boolean calculations are needed.

-There are four kinds (well technically three) of non-text literals in Flowmark:
+There are only two kinds of non-text literals in Flowmark: integers and floating-point numbers.

-+ Integers
-+ Floating-point numbers (i.e. the ones with decimals)
-+ Bit vector
-+ Boolean
-  + In Flowmark booleans are actually bit vector of length 1.

-All four of them are (kind of) numeric.
 Primitives that requires numeric arguments would remove the surrounding whitespaces of the texts passed as arguments and tries to interpret it as corresponding numeric values using certain

-### Valid numeric & boolean literals
+### Valid numeric literals

 + Bit vectors requires the argument text to contain only `0` and `1`.
 + Boolean requires the argument text, after removing surrounding whitespaces, must be `0` or `1`.